ev-agelos/PyBook/README.md

 - [ ] Better error responses
 - [ ] Forgot password

-### Tips:
+### Sorting results:
-Bookmarks can be sorted by appending request arguments, sorting by newest: `/bookmarks/?sort=date` or sorting by lowest rating: `/bookmarks/?sort=-rating`
+Bookmarks can be sorted by date and rating(for now):

+sorting by newest `/bookmarks/?sort=date` or

+sorting by lowest rating `/bookmarks/?sort=-rating`

+### Filtering results:
+Bookmarks can by filtered by their category for example:

+`/bookmarks/?category=tutorials

 ### Endpoints:
 GET `/bookmarks/` - Get all bookmarks

 GET `/bookmarks/<id>` - Get bookmark identified by id

-GET `/bookmarks/add` - Get the form to add new bookmark POST `/bookmarks/` - Add new bookmark
+GET `/bookmarks/add` - Get the form to add new bookmark

+POST `/bookmarks/` - Add new bookmark

-GET `/bookmarks/<id>/update` - Get the form to update a bookmark PUT `/bookmarks/<id>` - Update bookmark identified by id
+GET `/bookmarks/<id>/update` - Get the form to update a bookmark

+PUT `/bookmarks/<id>` - Update bookmark identified by id

 DELETE `/bookmarks/<id>` - Delete bookmark identified by id